 - their right to assistance with any complaint from independent advocacy services.
 The principal method of achieving this is the Complaints Patient Information Leaflet, the Practice Leaflet and information on the practice’s website.

-In the first instance, complaints should be made to the Patient Services Manager who will act as Complaints Manager.
+In the first instance, complaints should be made to the Practice Manager who will act as Complaints Manager.

-The Patient Services Manager will involve the Business Manager and the patient’s usual doctor.
+The Practice Manager will involve the Business and Finance Managing Partner and the patient’s usual doctor.